 Edgar Allan Poe Humor for Middle School

-If middle school students were to analyze almost any Poe story, even his tales of terror, they would likely find some humor either simmering along the surface or inserted between the lines.
+Almost any serious Poe story, even his tales of terror, includes some humor, either simmering along the surface or inserted between the lines.
 A Poe humor search would make a good middle school homework assignment.
-Then a great classroom discussion likely would follow.
-I’d bet that discussion would be fun for students and teachers alike.
+A great classroom discussion likely would follow.
+I’d bet that discussion would be a fun, secondary benefit for students and teachers alike.

 Middle school students will also appreciate one other aspect of our adapted version of Edgar Allan Poe’s Thou Art the Man.
 Marc Johnson-Pencook’s illustrations add both gravity and humor to the story.
 Why not examine Marc’s illustrations closely during your second reading searching for Poe’s humor.
 His pen and ink illustrations are outstanding!
 They deserve and reward close scrutiny.

-It bears mentioning that VOYA Magazine rated Edgar Allan Poe’s Thou Art the Man Top Shelf Fiction for Middle School Readers in 2015.
+It bears mentioning and/or reminding that VOYA Magazine rated Edgar Allan Poe’s Thou Art the Man Top Shelf Fiction for Middle School Readers in 2015.
 A panel of five middle school educators reviewed many books before choosing ours as one among a select group to receive this rating.
-We were proud and honored they chose it and, of course, we wholeheartedly agreed with their assessment.« Back
+We were proud and honored they chose it and, of course, we wholeheartedly agreed with their assessment.